redwolfsecurity/set_environment/README.md

 ### Testing

 After installation is complete you should open a new terminal window, so that added initialization would be able to inject "set environment" components into your environment (see your initialization files: ~/.bashrc and ~/.profile).
 Now you can run test function "is_set_environment_working".
+It will return 0 if it is working, 1 otherwose.

 ### Now That You're Done

-Once this project is installed, your system now has the tools required to build an Agent on.
-The ff_bash_functions file is in ff_agent/ff_agent/lib/bash/ff_bash_function and contains functions that are useful for other development projects, such as:
+The ff_bash_functions file is in ff_agent/ff_agent/lib/bash/ff_bash_function and contains functions that are useful.
+Type 'help' to list the functions.

 - assert_cd which ensures that a cd command is performed correctly
 - assert_clean_exit which makes sure a command exits cleanly and aborts the script if it does not